 To all the faculty and fellows of NV Life, who are the teachers of the new era, your work has just begun and there is a long way to go.
 I believe each one of you, with the book and the courseware, are far better prepared than many other mainstream teachers.
 You have content and you have experienced it working– on yourself and others through you.
 You have a benevolent heart and your guide is the science of cure and the tools of transformation that you practice with each breath and share so generously with the students of NV Life programs.

 Let us light a lamp in the life of one person more than last year.
 Let us raise hope.
-Let us take responsibility of the planet.
-We owe it to our mother and to our motherland.
+Let us take responsibility for the planet.
+We owe it to our mother and our motherland.

 कौन हो तुम।

 पर्णमासी का चाँद हो या दोपहरी का धधकता रक्तिम सूर्य हो तुम ।